Senior citizens continue to be prime targets of scammers and criminals.

 “They charge you huge fees upfront and say they’re going to get you out of your timeshare, guaranteed,” he adds.
 “The only guarantee is that you’ve paid them big money upfront — often with no results — and you’re still obligated to that timeshare.”

-Clark says if you have siblings, it’s a good idea to cooperate on checking in on your parents and other elderly relatives.
+As you can see, with the prevalence of scams out there, the older Americans among us have an uphill battle when it comes to staying protected.
+Clark says if you have siblings, it’s a good idea to work together to check in on your parents and other elderly relatives.

 “Some families find it’s a good plan to divide up responsibilities when you have elderly parents: One kid takes them shopping, another entertains them, and a third handles money issues,” Clark says.
 “Regardless of how it’s handled, be aware and be present in the financial lives of your elders.”